 Stock and farmed rainbow trout can taste even more mild and delicate.
 At times the flesh develops a slight nuttiness, farm rainbow trout are often in all good conditions so the flesh can be oily making the taste somewhat richer.

 While Steelheads or anadromous rainbow trout have grown fat on marine life.
-Steelhead flesh closely resembles that of salmon.
-It is darker in color than river rainbows and often richer in flavor.
+The flesh of steelheads closely resembles that of salmon.
+It is darker in color, and often redder than river rainbows and often richer in flavor.
 Unless they are farmed steelheads, the flesh is unlikely to have nutty tones.